+The Butterfly Effect: The Thyroid.
 The concept is imagined with a butterfly flapping its wings and causing a typhoon.
 Of course, a single act like a butterfly flapping its wings cannot cause a typhoon.
 Small events can, however, serve as activators to complex conditions.

 The thyroid, a small butterfly-shaped gland located in the center of your neck affects every complex system in your body.
 If your thyroid is not running optimally, then neither are you.
 This small gland is part of what is called the endocrine system.
 This system is the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.